ustaxcourt/ef-cms/temp_delete_me.md

 - What happens if someone creates an account, we deploy 10007, and THEN they try to verify it?
 - How do we make forgot password more secure?
 - Have we covered one of two scenarios mentioned in 10007 comments by Tenille?
+- Retry logic around Worker Queues?
+They currently fan out for email changes, if it fails it will goto dead letter queue.
+Since verifyPendingEmail endpoint isn't async anymore it doesn't retry like it used.

 ::: DOD :::
 - Refactor cognito so every account has and can be looked up by custom:userId.
 Extract application.getCognito() into application.getUserGateway();